Lordmau5/The-FFZ-Addon-Pack/README.md

 Currently it only supports BetterTTV as an add-on, though MaiWaifu and GameWisp are already heavily being worked on.

+## Download

+If you haven't come here for the code, you probably want to download the extension!

+Just follow [this link](http://ffzap.lordmau5.com/) and it should give you the suggested download :)

+It currently supports Chrome, Firefox and Userscripts (Tampermonkey, Greasemonkey, ...)

 ## Development

 Do you want to help make FFZ:AP better by fixing bugs you found in an add-on?